Polio this week as of 25 April 2017

 NA: onset of paralysis in most recent case is prior to 2015.
 Figures exclude non-AFP sources.
 Lao PDR cVDPV1, all others cVDPV2. cVDPV definition: see document “Reporting and classification of vaccine-derived polioviruses” at [pdf]

 - No new wild poliovirus type 1 (WPV1) cases were reported in the past week.
-The total number of WPV1 cases for 2017 remains two, and for 2016 remains 13.
-The most recent case had onset of paralysis on 21 January, from Nahr-e-Saraj district, Helmand.
+The total number of cases for 2017 remains three, and for 2016 remains 13.
+The most recent case had onset of paralysis on 21 February, from Kunduz province.

 - No new wild poliovirus type 1 (WPV1) cases were reported in the past week.
 The total number of WPV1 cases for 2017 remains two, and for 2016 remains 20.
 The most recent case had onset of paralysis on 13 February, from Diamir district, Gilgit Baltistan.

 - No new cases of wild poliovirus type 1 (WPV1) were reported in the past week.
-The total number of WPV1 cases for 2016 remains four.
+The total number of WPV1 cases for 2016 remains four and no cases have been reported in 2017.
 The most recent case had onset of paralysis on 21 August in Monguno Local Government Area (LGA), Borno.

 - Nigeria continues to implement emergency outbreak response to the detected WPV1 strain and circulating vaccine-derived poliovirus type 2 (cVDPV2) strains affecting the country.